Japanese encephalitis

 The duration of protection is uncertain for the primary course.

 The length of protection following a booster dose (3rd dose) is not known.
+Response to the vaccine may be reduced in this age group and immunity may wane before 10 years.

 *See IXIARO® Summary of Product Characteristics for details on preparing the 0.25 ml dose for children aged 2 months to less than 3 years.